-Any predatory behaviour, or the use of discriminatory or derogatory language, goes against our unity and common welfare per Tradition 1 and will not be tolerated.
+Any predatory behaviour, or the use of discriminatory or derogatory language, goes against our unity and common welfare per Tradition 1, so we gently invite participants to keep that in mind.
+In addition, please be mindful that excessive or repeated swearing can be triggering for others.
 If you have a concern relating to behaviour or language, kindly speak up by sending a direct message to the host or co-hosts, or send an email to the group secretary at earlyriserstogether@gmail.com